CVE-2026-22796

 CVE-2026-22796 is a medium-severity Improper Check for Unusual or Exceptional Conditions (CWE-754) vulnerability in Openssl Openssl.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked in the top 32.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Service Stop (T1489); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References